Common Stocks, Preferred Stocks: Basic Concepts

 Common stockholders have the following legal rights:

 - The right to receive stock certificates as evidence of ownership.

 - The right to vote at stockholders' meetings.

 - This right is no longer universal, since some companies, such as Google, are issuing classes of stock with no voting rights.

 - The right to receive any declared dividends, and to sell the stock.

 - The right to information and to receive financial reports about the company.

-- Sometimes they may have the right to buy newly issued shares of stock by the company before the shares are sold to the public, so that current owners can maintain their proportionate interest in the company, if they so choose.
+- Sometimes they may have the right to buy newly issued shares of stock by the company before the shares are sold to the public in a rights offering, so that current owners can maintain their proportionate interest in the company, if they so choose.
 Whether they have this privilege is determined by law or by the company's charter.

 Most stocks still give the stockholder 1 vote for each director position that is up for voting, but that vote may be apportioned in 2 different ways.
 Statutory voting allows using all votes for each of the vacancies for the board of directors; cumulative voting increases the number of votes that a stockholder can use for a particular candidate.
 For instance, if there are 4 different vacancies on the board and a stockholder owns 500 shares, then a statutory voting privilege allows the stockholder to cast 500 votes for each of 4 candidates for the 4 vacancies for a total of 2,000 votes, but no more than 500 can be cast for any candidate.
 Cumulative voting would give the shareholder 2000 votes (500 X 4) that could be apportioned in any way: all 2000 votes for one candidate, or 1,000 for one, 500 to each of two others, and none to the other, for instance.